This documentation supports you in integrating SAP into your Intrexx portal.

 master data) in the corresponding Intrexx data groups if accessing

-SAP using external data groups isn't wanted.
+SAP using external data groups is not wanted.
 In the simplest case, an

 event in SAP (e.g. order is modified) is used to transfer the current status